-Investment in ‘qualifying’ AIM companies can attract 100% relief from inheritance tax provided that the investment is held for at least two years - that’s about the biggest tax break the UK government has ever given us so it seems like a good idea to use it, especially with the potential for investment success as well.
+Investment in ‘BPR qualifying’ AIM companies can attract 100% relief from Inheritance Tax provided that the investment is held for at least two years - that’s about the biggest tax break the UK government has ever given us, so it seems like a good idea to use it, especially with the potential for investment success as well.
 Many of our articles cover AIM companies which qualify for the valuable reliefs - visit our tagged section here for news and updates from these.

-Investment in AIM companies for IHT planning purposes is all about constructing a well-balanced diversified portfolio of qualifying AIM shares, not just about individual stock selection.
-AIM portfolios managed by our associates Fundamental Asset Management have delivered outstanding returns since inception in 2004.
+Investment in AIM shares for IHT planning purposes is all about constructing a well-balanced diversified portfolio of BPR qualifying AIM shares, not just about individual stock selection.
+AIM Inheritance Tax portfolios managed by our associates Fundamental Asset Management have delivered outstanding returns since inception in 2004.